-- 5 Prostate Gland that secretes seminal fluid, one of the substances composing semen. - 6 Scrotum Sac of skin that protects the testicles. - 7 Testicle The testicles (or testes) are the organs that produce sperm.
+- Illustrations: The Pregnancy Book Adapted by Bertrand Lachance with the permission of the Department of Health, UK - 5 Prostate Gland that secretes seminal fluid, one of the substances composing semen. - 6 Scrotum Sac of skin that protects the testicles. - 7 Testicle The testicles (or testes) are the organs that produce sperm.